Plugin Submission Process¶

 Once you submit the pull request, some automated checks will run, including:

-A check confirming that your new entry in
+A test confirming that your new entry in

-A test confirming that your plugin can be installed and loaded by InVEST.
+A test confirming that your plugin can be installed and imported.

 If tests fail:¶